DataDog/integrations-core/docs/developer/base/about.md

 -----

-The package `datadog-checks-base` provides all the functionality and utilities necessary for writing Agent Integrations.
-Most importantly it provides the [AgentCheck](api.md#agentcheck) base class from which every Check must be inherited.
+The [Base package][datadog-checks-base] provides all the functionality and utilities necessary for writing Agent Integrations.
+Most importantly it provides the [AgentCheck](api.md#datadog_checks.base.checks.base.AgentCheck) base class from which every Check must be inherited.

 You would use it like so: